Case 1 Diagnosis: Osteofibrous Dysplasia

-Bony lesion of osteoid and immature bone that incites an adjacent reactive bony/inflammatory response secondary to prostoglandin release.
+Bony lesion of osteoid and immature bone that incites an adjacent reactive bony/inflammatory response secondary to prostaglandin release.
 Typically in younger patients (5-25 ) and with a classic clinical pattern of night time pain alleviated with aspirin.
 Classified as cortical, cancellous, and subperiosteal.
 This case presents the rarest type, a subperiosteal lesion.
 Current standard of care is radiofrequency ablation if possible or resection.

 Case 4 Diagnosis: Paget Sarcoma

 Comments: Paget disease is a fairly common disease of the older patient population classically manifest by cortical thickening, enlarged bone, and thickened, coarsened trabeculae.
 Multiple complications are well known including fracture, cranial nerve impingement, and malignant transformation.
-Most commonly this involves degenration to an osteosarcoma as in this case but may alternatively be a fibrosarcoma, malignant fibrous histiocytoma, or chondrosarcoma.
+Most commonly this involves degeneration to an osteosarcoma as in this case but may alternatively be a fibrosarcoma, malignant fibrous histiocytoma, or chondrosarcoma.

 Case 5 Diagnosis: Ankylosing Spondylitis

-Seronegative arthropathy that produces syndesmophytes (ossification of the annulus fibrosus) that start at the thoracolumbar junction and extend cranially and caudally, sacroilitis with eventual fusion, and enthesopathic change.
+Seronegative arthropathy that produces syndesmophytes (ossification of the annulus fibrosus) that start at the thoracolumbar junction and extend cranially and caudally, sacroiliitis with eventual fusion, and enthesopathic change.
 In cases of marked disease and later in the time course dural ectasia may become manifest with associated cauda equina syndrome.